Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

 Subserosal fibroids aren’t dangerous, but they can cause severe discomfort and impact nearby organs, such as the bladder and bowels.
 This type of fibroid can lead to abdominal cramping, pain in the lower back and legs, and pain during sex.

 As they press on other organs, they can also lead to constipation and frequent urination.
-In addition, subserosal fibroids can cause severe pain if they are pedunculated (growing on a stalk) and the stalk becomes twisted.
+In addition, subserosal uterine fibroids can cause severe pain if they are pedunculated (growing on a stalk) and the stalk becomes twisted.

 They can, however, be painful.
 They can also cause bloating, constipation, frequent urination, and pain during sex.